Ne-oL/geoz/README.md

 ```

-for any other parameters and infromation please check the DocString as it contains detailed information
+For any other infromation or the functions other parameters, please check the functions DocStrings as they contain more details and information.

 ## License information